Marco Masa: Career

-In 2022, Masa signed an exclusive contract with Sparkle, two years after leaving ABS-CBN following the denial of its franchise renewal.
+In 2022, Masa signed an exclusive contract with GMA Network and Sparkle, one year after his primary media company allegiance with ABS-CBN Corporation under Star Magic was withdrawn following the denial of its free TV broadcast franchise renewal.
 He later portrayed Benjamin "Benjie" Nakpil in Black Rider, and appeared in other productions such as Sparkle U, Daig Kayo ng Lola Ko, and Maka.